sdallaboratory/PKDD/README.md

-# PkddTool (Programmniy kompleks distantnoy diagnostiki )
+# Pkdd (Programmniy kompleks distantnoy diagnostiki)
 New version of New version of ExpertTool (eXpertTool)